Intermarch3/Ecole-directe-in-cmd/README.md

     - of today
     - of the week
     - of a specific date
- - your grades (in development)
+ - your grades per periodes
-    - class average
-    - quarterly average
-    - average for the year
+    - averages (min, max, ...)
     - all grades

 ## Launch